 In order to handle all the unemployment claims, Lt.
 Gov. Jon Husted has added staff and tech capacity to the unemployment hotline.

 “Pre-pandemic, there were 42 people working in the call center, and that was sufficient to do that work that it was being asked to do.,” according to Lt.
 Gov. Husted.

-OJFS said last Friday that more than 1,600 staff members are now taking calls, with plans to launch a virtual call center by the end of this week.
+OJFS previously said that more than 1,600 staff members are now taking calls, with plans to launch a virtual call center by the end of this week.

 Lt.
 Gov. Husted said, “The bottom line is this process will not stop improving until everybody is served and that everything that you’re eligible for will be backdated to that time."

 All eligible Ohioans will receive their unemployment benefits – and any delays in processing their claims will not reduce the amount received.

 Also, workers who lost their job related to COVID-19 can use this number to expedite your claim through the system: 2000180.

 However, if affected individuals already submitted claims without this number, they do not need to add it.

 Filing a claim online remains the best way for Ohioans to access unemployment benefits at https://unemployment.ohio.gov/.